 As you search your heart with the Lord’s help, remember that humility is a precursor to modest dressing.
 Paul said in Colossians 3:12 that as God’s children we are to “put on a heart of compassion, kindness, humility, gentleness, and patience.”
 (Emphasis added).
 That means that humility, having a low view of one’s self, should be put on much like we put on our clothes everyday.

-Modesty in dress can only come from a modest heart.
+Modesty in dress can only come from a modest, humble attitude.
 So, that is where we must start.

 How to Dress Modestly